 The Perfect Pass

-New York Times bestselling, award-winning historian S.C.
-Gwynne tells the incredible story of how Hal Mumme and Mike Leach—two unknown coaches who revolutionized American football in the 1980s, 1990s and 2000s—changed the way the game is played at every level, from high school to the NFL.
+An “excellent sports history” (Publishers Weekly) in the tradition of Michael Lewis’s Moneyball, award-winning historian S.C.
+Gwynne tells the incredible story of how two unknown coaches revolutionized American football at every level, from high school to the NFL.